eclipsevortex/SubVortex/README.md

 ## Incentive Mechanism

-SubVortex's incentive mecanism will score miners based on multiple criteria of their subtensor node:
+SubVortex's incentive mechanism will score miners based on multiple criteria of their subtensor node:

-- **Availability** - Subtensor nodes must be reliable to ensure a good uptime.
+- **Availability** - Subtensor nodes must be reliable to ensure good uptime.
-- **Latency** - Subtensor nodes must be efficient to ensure a good performance.
+- **Latency** - Subtensor nodes must be efficient to ensure good performance.
-- **Reliability** and Stability - Subtensor nodes must be efficient to ensure a good service quality.
+- **Reliability** and Stability - Subtensor nodes must be efficient to ensure good service quality.
 - **Global distribution** - Subtensor nodes must be worldwide to ensure a good reach.

-The final score used to set the weight is an average of all theses scoring and will replaces 5% of the weight of the previous weights.
+The final score used to set the weight is an average of all these scores and will replace 5% of the weight of the previous weights.

 ### Availability

-This reward would incentivize miners to maintain high levels of uptime and accessibility.
+This reward incentivizes miners to maintain high levels of uptime and accessibility.

 To assign a score for each miner, we will establish a connection with the subtensor and retrieve the current block.
 The score will be determined by the success of getting that block.

 ### Latency

-This reward would incentivize miners to low-latency services and minimizing response times.
+This reward incentivizes miners to low-latency services and minimizes response times.

 To assign a score to each miner, we will establish a connection with the subtensor and retrieve the current block.
 The score will be determined by the time taken to process that request, using a normalized method as part of the reward system.